yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.draft.md

 Luckily, mathematicians know what to do with this type of situation.
 To make the set of loops with the aforementioned operations a group, we can treat a few elements as a same elements, as dividing the elements into different classes.
 And if we do that in a clever way for other elements in the set as well and look at the multiplication between classes, we might be able to define a group.

-> Mathematically the "classes" are called equivalent classes, defined by equivalent relations. {{wikipedia}}
+> Mathematically the "classes" are called equivalence classes, defined by [equivalence relations](https://en.wikipedia.org/wiki/Equivalence_relation)

 From the topology point of view, this "division by class" is natural as we do not care about the actual shape of loops, but their topology.
 We can smoothly deform them on the manifold as much as we want but this will not alter the topological property of the paths.
 So we might as well pick one path from each "topological type" and study them.